-There will be a maximum ratio of 20 swimmers to 1 lifeguard.
+There will be a maximum ratio of 25 swimmers to 1 lifeguard.
 Lifeguards are to provide a ready response to swimmers in distress, and to initiate rescue, provide first aid, and transportation to safety and advanced care, as appropriate.

-- Head Lifeguard- Will give pre-race briefing to all lifeguards.
-Will be on shore with a safety radio coordinating lifeguards and, if necessary, rescue efforts. - East and West Lead Lifeguards- will be in a kayak with whistle, flag, safety radio and rescue tube, West Lifeguard is responsible for coordinating lifeguards in Zones A & B. East Lifeguard is responsible for coordinating lifeguards in Zones C & D. Both lead lifeguards will receive direction from the Head Lifeguard.
-May make first contact with distressed swimmers. - Long board Lifeguards- will be on a long board with whistle and flag.
-They will be spread out evenly throughout the zones under the direction of the Head Lifeguard.
+- Head Lifeguard Will give pre-race briefing to all lifeguards.
+Will be on shore with a safety radio coordinating lifeguards and, if necessary, rescue efforts. - Lifeguards Will be positioned on the inside of the course with one or more lifeguards responsible for each side of the course between two buoys.
+They will be in a kayak, or a long board as detailed below. - Long board Lifeguards- will be on a long board with whistle and flag.
+They will be spread out evenly throughout the course under the direction of the Head Lifeguard.
 They are responsible for reaching and moving distressed swimmer to EMT boat or shore, whichever is most expedient.
-May make first contact with distressed simmer. - Kayak Lifeguards- will be in kayaks with whistle, flag, and rescue tube.
+May make first contact with distressed simmer. - Kayak Lifeguards- will be in kayaks with whistles, flags, safety radios and rescue tubes.
 They will be spread out evenly throughout the zones under the direction of the Head Lifeguard.
 They are responsible for identifying swimmers in distress, making first contact with distressed swimmers, if necessary, assisting distressed swimmers until long board lifeguard arrives to move them.